BLCM/bl3mods/Stygian Emperor/Consistent Mitigated Element Influence/README.md

 - If it's related to any of my mods, your email is always welcome.
 I check this regularly, so a response should be relatively quick.

 **Discord:** 𝔖𝔱𝔶𝔤𝔦𝔞𝔫 𝔈𝔪𝔭𝔢𝔯𝔬𝔯#1500 (also try Stygian Emperor#1500)
 - This will get my attention pretty quickly if I'm awake.
-Join the **Borderlands 3 Modding** server to send me private messages, or just @ me on the server: https://discord.gg/38sDVpE
+Join the **Borderlands 3 Modding** server to send me private messages, or just @ me in an appropriate channel on the server: https://discord.gg/38sDVpE

 Licenses
 --------